merlinhong/mool/docs/guide/webpack.md

 The internal webpack config is maintained using [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain).
 The library provides an abstraction over the raw webpack config, with the ability to define named loader rules and named plugins, and later "tap" into those rules and modify their options.

 This allows us finer-grained control over the internal config.
-Below you will see some examples of common modifications done via the `chainWebpack` option in `vue.config.js`.
+Below you will see some examples of common modifications done via the `chainVite` option in `vue.config.js`.

 ::: tip
 [vue inspect](#inspecting-the-project-s-webpack-config) will be extremely helpful when you are trying to access specific loaders via chaining.